 Florida is home to more than 1,000 springs, representing what may be the largest concentration of freshwater springs on Earth.

 Healthy springs support diverse and unique ecosystems, and strengthen local economies.
 Their flow can support rivers dependent on the spring’s clean, fresh water.
 Additionally, Florida’s springs offer many recreational opportunities such as swimming, kayaking and diving, attract visitors from all over the world and serve as economic drivers for our communities.

 Florida's springs face various complex threats, including decreasing spring flows and excessive nutrients.
 Spring flows decrease because of declining water levels in the groundwater aquifer that sustains them, and excessive nutrients, mainly nitrate, can lead to algal growth and habit degradation.

-Much has been done to date; however, there is more work to be done for springs restoration and long-term protection.
-All of the Outstanding Florida Springs – historic first-magnitude springs as well as De Leon, Peacock, Poe, Rock, Wekiwa and Gemini – that are impaired lie within areas covered by a Basin Management Action Plan (BMAP).
+A lot of progress has been made, however there is more work to be done for springs restoration and long-term protection.
+All of the Outstanding Florida Springs – historic first-magnitude springs as well as De Leon, Peacock, Poe, Rock, Wekiwa and Gemini – that are impaired lie within areas covered by a basin management action plan (BMAP).

 Protecting Florida's Springs

 In 2016, the Florida Legislature identified 30 Outstanding Florida Springs that require additional protections to ensure their conservation and restoration for future generations.
 These protections are outlined in water quality restoration plans, known as BMAPs.

 A BMAP is a framework for water quality restoration that contains local and state commitments to reduce pollutant loading through current and future projects and strategies.
 These plans are focused on reducing nitrogen pollution impacting the water quality of these springs.